core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdApplianceSdwanInternetPoliciesPerformanceClass.md

 HasCustomPerformanceClassId returns a boolean if a field has been set.

+### SetCustomPerformanceClassIdNil

+`func (o *NetworksNetworkIdApplianceSdwanInternetPoliciesPerformanceClass) SetCustomPerformanceClassIdNil(b bool)`

+ SetCustomPerformanceClassIdNil sets the value for CustomPerformanceClassId to be an explicit nil

+### UnsetCustomPerformanceClassId
+`func (o *NetworksNetworkIdApplianceSdwanInternetPoliciesPerformanceClass) UnsetCustomPerformanceClassId()`

+UnsetCustomPerformanceClassId ensures that no value is present for CustomPerformanceClassId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)